Appliance Repair Career Diploma

-Learn the skills you need for a career in Appliance Repair – at home, at your own pace with Penn Foster.
+Learn how to begin a career in Appliance Repair – at home, at your own pace with Penn Foster.

-There are certain skills you need to begin a career in Appliance Repair.
+There are certain skills you need to begin your path toward a career in Appliance Repair.
 The Penn Foster Appliance Repair Program helps you learn them quickly and conveniently.
 You’ll get hands-on appliance repair training in:

 - Working with Sealed Refrigeration and Freezers.

-- Working with electric ranges, water heaters, and washing machines.
+- Working with electric ranges, ovens, cooktops, and washing machines

-- Working with motor-driven small appliances, clothes dryers, dishwashers, compactors, and disposals.
+- Working with clothes dryers, dishwashers, and microwaves

 Appliance repair training at home means there’s no classroom needed!

 Why complete an Appliance Repair Technician training program?
-With the right credentials, you can:
+With the right credentials and experience, you can:

 • Work for an established repair shop or appliance dealer.